This post about food sensitivity tests contains affiliate links.

 It’s important to know if food is sabotaging your health and do something about it if you want to feel better and deter chronic disease.

-In fact, ignored food sensitivities may lead to the development of chronic conditions including but not limited to autoimmune disease, behavioral problems, psychological disorders, diabetes, hyperthyroidism, infertility, neurological conditions, obesity, osteoporosis and more.
+In fact, ignored food sensitivities create a chronic inflammation.
+Chronic inflammation often leads to the development of chronic conditions including but not limited to autoimmune disease, behavioral problems, psychological disorders, diabetes, hyperthyroidism, infertility, neurological conditions, obesity, osteoporosis and even cancer.

 Continued consumption of foods you are sensitive to may also contribute to weight gain or difficulty losing weight.
 (Source: Dr. Rita Marie Lascalzo).
 Jennifer Fugo of The Gluten School often talks about how she quickly shed 20 lbs of “inflammation weight” once she realized she had a gluten sensitivity and therefore eliminated gluten from her diet.